 - Warm the muscles up just before stretching with a few minutes of physical activity, such as walking.

-To get more strategies to help seniors remain involved and thriving, contact the team at Absolute Companion Care, a provider of exceptional senior care in Phoenix, MD and nearby communities.
+To get more strategies to help seniors remain involved and thriving, contact the team at Absolute Companion Care, a provider of exceptional home health care in Towson and nearby communities.
 We’re always available to provide motivation and encouragement, to participate with seniors in exercise programs, and to provide transportation and accompaniment to the senior center or fitness center for exercise classes.
-Email us or call us at 410-357-9640 to take the initial step towards a healthier life for a senior loved one, and to learn more about our trusted senior care in Phoenix, MD and nearby areas!
+Email us or call us at 410-357-9640 to take the initial step towards a healthier life for a senior loved one, and to learn more about our trusted home health care in Towson and nearby areas!
 Or visit our Service Area page to see all of the areas where we offer service.